 A bison is the creature we call a buffalo in America.
-Though it is of no real relation to buffalo in the rest of the world.
-It’s actually a large cow like beast with a comically large furry head.
+However, it is of no real relation to buffalo in the rest of the world.
+It’s actually a large cow-like beast with a comically large furry head.
 They used to roam the vast American interior in equally vast herds until we hunted them to near extinction.
 Before then the American Indians used the Bison for everything from food, to tools, to lodging, and clothes.
 Today, the Bison is raised as food right alongside cattle on many ranches.
 (Buffalo burgers and steaks are quite tasty and low in fat.)
 It has been successfully reintroduced to many parts of the United States, so it is no longer in danger of extinction.
 You can read more about the Bison here.

 The golden numbers are not painted.
 They have been laser engraved as are all of our dice.
 Buffalo horn does not turn black in response to heat.
 Instead, it turns the golden hue seen here.
 This golden hue makes these jet black dice quite easy to read, unlike our dark wooden dice, which can be a pain to read in dim lighting